-To contact me directly, simply email me at dariowriter (at-sign) gmail (dot) com
+To contact me directly, simply use the contact form or email me at dariowriter (at-sign) gmail (dot) com

-If you know me, you’ll know me for an eccentric, coffee-guzzling dreamer, an unusually earthy intellectual, a pragmatist with an annoying streak of idealism whose motto is, “We’re all doomed!”
+If you know me, you’ll know I’m an eccentric, coffee-loving dreamer, an unusually earthy intellectual, a pragmatist with an annoying streak of idealism.

 You’ll know that, like most writers, I’ve lived several lives in one and enjoyed an eccentric career trajectory.
-I’ve worked in a warehouse, driven delivery trucks, had a small import business, drag raced motorcycles, enjoyed a twenty-five year career as a decorative painter, and now divide my time between writing and CAD design.
-You may know of my small publishing venture, Panverse Publishing, and that I’ve compiled, edited, and published three critically-acclaimed Science Fiction/Fantasy anthologies (the ‘Panverse’ series); and that my own nonfiction book, ‘Aegean Dream,’ the tragi-comic memoir of the year my wife and I spent on the small Greek island of Skopelos, is currently enjoying robust sales in the UK, and beginning to pick up in the US.
+I’ve worked in a warehouse, driven delivery trucks, had a small import business, drag raced motorcycles, enjoyed a twenty-five year career as a decorative painter, and work as a fulltime writer, and editor.
+Through my indie press, Panverse Publishing, I’ve compiled, edited, and published three critically-acclaimed science fiction and fantasy anthologies (the ‘Panverse’ series).

-If you don’t know me, here’s the skinny from my standard bio:
+If you don’t know me, here’s the lowdown:

 I was born in London, England, at exactly nine p.m. on a Tuesday.
 The gypsy screamed and threw up her hands in horror.
 There was a plague that year, and Farmer Tom’s cow gave birth to a three-headed calf.
 Comets blazed through the summer night.
 There were other portents too, which I am too modest to mention.

-Since 1989, I’ve lived in California, North Carolina, a tiny Greek island, and now live in the San Francisco Bay Area with my brilliant and patient, wife, Linda.
+Since 1989, I’ve lived in California, North Carolina, a tiny Greek island, and now live in the L.A. area with my brilliant and very patient wife.

-I love good food and strong coffee.
+I love good food and wine.
 I like physical work.
 I need problems to solve and envelopes to push.
 I’m a very lazy person who’s too driven to indulge his sloth.
-I like people to have depth and complexity, like wines.
+I like people to have depth and complexity.
 I love the arts.
-I play guitar.
+I play guitar, poorly.
 I listen to late 50’s R&B, rockabilly and doo-wop, 50’s-60’s progressive jazz, the Russian classical composers, Portuguese fado, and a lot of other music besides.
 I enjoy hiking and wilderness backpacking; when the weather co-operates, my wife and I go wakeboarding with friends.
 We both love to travel.